ashfurrow/blog/source/blog/2015-01-30-protocols-and-swift.html.markdown

 You get a lot more flexibility with this method, since you can have foods that don’t have calories (diet soda) or don’t have either calories or water (as far as I know, twist ties contain neither, but it’s possible that my cat knows something I do not).

-(It would be nice to be able to extend the `FoodConsumer` protocol to add an `eat(Food)` method that could just call through for us, but Swift doesn't support such an extension.
-That's probably the reason we're calling `countElements(array)` to determine the number of elements in a collection, instead of having a function `count()` or whatever in a collection extension.)
+(It would be nice to be able to extend the `FoodConsumer` protocol to add an `eat(Food)` method that could just call through for us, but Swift doesn't support such an extension – at least [not yet](https://github.com/ksm/SwiftInFlux#moving-functionality-from-global-functions-to-methods).)

 ![Om nom nom.](/img/blog/protocols-and-swift/eating.gif)